lcamichigan/alumni-association-bylaws/README.md

 1. _Suspension_.
-In the event that the charter of Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan is suspended or revoked for any reason, all of the property, both real and personal, belonging to this a Zeta and to the Corporation shall pass to Lambda Chi Alpha Fraternity, Incorporated, of Indianapolis, Indiana, in trust for the following purposes: The property may be held or sold in the sole discretion of the trustee.
+In the event that the charter of Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan is suspended or revoked for any reason, all of the property, both real and personal, belonging to this Zeta and to the Corporation shall pass to Lambda Chi Alpha Fraternity, Incorporated, of Indianapolis, Indiana, in trust for the following purposes: The property may be held or sold in the sole discretion of the trustee.
 The trustee shall, if